Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW spectrum from sound waves: results and template

 \subsection{Estimation of the source duration}

 Let us now discuss why the variables $\delta \tfin$ and $R_*$ are not completely independent.
-The characteristic scale $R_*$ is determined by the mean bubble separation, which depends on the characteristics of the phase transition via $\beta$ and $\xi_w$ (see relation below \Eq{EK_sw_HH}).
-Similarly, the evaluation of $\delta \tfin$ requires further numerical studies to simulate the decay of the sound waves, as well as the development of turbulence.
+The characteristic scale $R_*$ is determined by the mean bubble separation, which depends on the characteristics of the phase transition via $\beta$ and $\xi_w$ [see relation below \Eq{EK_sw_HH}].

+The evaluation of $\delta \tfin$ requires further numerical studies to simulate the decay of the sound waves, as well as the development of turbulence.